 For the full update click here.

 Victoria attends first consultation meeting – 26 January 2017

-On Thursday 26 January, Victoria Prentis, MP for North Oxfordshire, attended the first of twelve public consultation meetings, organised by the Oxfordshire Clinical Commissioning Group (OCCG).
+On Thursday 26 January, Victoria Prentis attended the first of twelve public consultation meetings, organised by the Oxfordshire Clinical Commissioning Group (OCCG).

 On 16 January 2017, the OCCG launched the first phase of the Oxfordshire Transformation Programme, ‘The Big Health and Care Consultation’.
 As part of the process, a number of public meetings are being organised across Oxfordshire.